A look at Titanic wreck ocean depth and water pressure — and how they compare to the deep sea as a whole

 The Mediterranean Sea, Caribbean Sea, Red Sea and all the world's oceans reach what's known as the aphotic zone, where the only light is generated by organisms.
 There is less food and less life down there, but sometimes dead animals like whales or sharks can sink this deep.

-The deepest part of the ocean, the Mariana Trench, is about 36,070 feet, nearly seven miles deep, in the hadal zone, according to NOAA.
-The trench is in the Pacific Ocean off the coast of Japan and has been explored before.
+The deepest part of the world's oceans, the Mariana Trench, is about 36,070 feet, nearly seven miles deep, in the hadal zone, according to NOAA.
+The trench is in the Pacific Ocean, off the coast of Japan, and has been explored before.

-Hamish Harding, who died on the submersible traveling to the Titanic wreckage, was one of the handful of people who have explored the trench.
+Hamish Harding, who died on the Titan submersible traveling to the Titanic wreckage, was one of the handful of people who have explored the Mariana Trench.
 In 2021, he traveled 2.5 miles along the ocean floor and set a record for the longest distance traveled at the deepest part of the ocean by a crewed vessel.

 Ocean pressure